araffin/robotics-rl-srl/environments/README.md

     - KukaMovingButtonGymEnv-v0: Kuka arm with a single button in front, slowly moving left to right.
 - mobile robot
     - MobileRobotGymEnv-v0: A mobile robot on a 2d terrain where it needs to park on a button.
+    - MobileRobot2TargetGymEnv-v0: A mobile robot on a 2d terrain where it needs to park on two buttons, in the correct order.
+    - MobileRobot1DGymEnv-v0: A mobile robot on a 1d slider where it can only go up and down, it must park it self on the button.
+    - MobileRobotLineTargetGymEnv-v0: A mobile robot on a 2d terrain where it needs to park on a colored band going across the terrain.
 - Baxter
     - Baxter-v0: A bridge environment between Gazebo and the tools, in order to test on a real Baxter robot.